jmochel/mn4-rest-exemplar/src/main/java/org/saltations/mre/core/control/Results.md

+# What is a Monad?

+A monad is defined as any class (data type), which represents a specific calculation
+* Yes, it encapsulated a mechanism for performing actions on results of either success or failure safely without causing a null pointer exception It must implement at least these two functions:

+* A function to wrap any basic value, creating a new monad.
+Also called the return function.  ofThrowable()
+* And a function that allows you to perform operations on a wrapped data type (monad).
+Also called the bind function. (flatMap)

 # Operation Result Pattern

 Intention is to identify success or failure of an operation is a compact, and hopefully typsesafe, representation that allows us to

+* Create exceptions with some strong domain level typing when useful
+  *  Wrap and invoke functions that might blow up and catch their errors
-* Give easy access to the values returned including complex results
+* easy access to the values returned including complex results
+* Creating successes or failures from methods that throw exceptions
+* Handle both success and failure whenever we want
 * Transform a failure in the called operation to a success in our current operations
+* Be able to map from one success type to another across data boundaries, ie from domain to presentation
   * Transform a success in the called operation to a failure in our current operations
+* Be able to map errors from one type to another, perhaps converting a Throwable to something more useful to the presentation layer
 * Play well with code that uses java Exceptions as part of their flow control.
+* Ideally, we’d be able to chain or combine a bunch of these operations together, and only handle the error state at the end of the computation

 A failure in any result that is not a success in the context of the method.